cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Table 1 (from Chen et al. 2022): Examples of improper astronomical designations in literature
+Table 1 (from Chen et al. 2022): Show some examples of improper astronomical designations in literature, and explain how to correct them.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::